mirosp/fiori_rap/exercises/ex00/README.md

 # Creating a Dev Space in SAP Business Application Studio

+## Tutorial
+You can also check out this interactive tutorial: [Create a Dev Space for Business Applications](https://developers.sap.com/tutorials/appstudio-devspace-create.html)

 ## Steps

 1. Open **SAP Business Application Studio** from the BTP cockpit.